akando42/next-map/public/content/posts/12-06/canada_the_icy_northern_frontier_with_no_wall.md

 - The Canadian Steppe Plain of Alberta with Calgary and Edmonton as largest cities

 ### Gene Groups and Demographics Distribution
-- Largest cities in Canada
+Largest cities in Canada  are
-==> North East cities of Toronto, Ottawa and Montreal ==> Central cities of Calgary and Edmonton and Winnipeg ==> Western city of Vancouver —> large Asian immigrants population here.
-Wife of the Northern Asian families survive long only.
+- North East cities of Toronto, Ottawa and Montreal
+- Central cities of Calgary and Edmonton and Winnipeg
+- Western city of Vancouver with large Asian immigrants population here.
+Wife of the Northern Asian families survive long only at Van-Cu-Vo

 ### Genetics Flow via Migration and Invasion
 - Siberian Asian migrants via the Icy Bering Strait to become Native American